Caring For Your CHRISTMAS Tree:

 - Cover the floor or table where your tree will be placed to help protect from water spillages.

 - Wear garden gloves when handling your Christmas tree as the needles can cause a mild allergic reaction on sensitive skin.

 - Keep your tree outside in a cool, dry place, preferably standing in water, until you are ready to bring it indoors and set it up.

 - Make sure that your Christmas tree stand holds water.
-You can order the tree stand to fit your size tree on our website.

 - Mount your Christmas tree in your stand as soon as possible after cutting the base.

 - Make sure your Christmas tree is straight before you start decorating it.
 It is a good idea for at least two people to put up your tree; one holding it stable and straight whilst the other fixes the base securely.